 Some of the common complications of surgery include infection, incisions not healing, bones not healing, pain in other areas of the foot and numbness/tingling.
 Swelling after any procedure to the foot may last up to 6 months postoperatively.

 The foot and ankle team at Northtowns Orthopedics is specially trained to help you with your foot and ankle problem.
 Dr. David Pochatko is a foot and ankle specialist who is a board certified orthopedic surgeon.
 He completed a foot and ankle fellowship at Emory University in Atlanta, Georgia.
 A fellow in the American Academy of Orthopaedic Surgery, he specializes in the care of the foot and ankle and has provided care to many people including many injured professional athletes.
-He is assisted in the office and in surgery by certified physician assistant Mark Pierino, who work closely with Dr. Pochatko.
-They would love to help you with your foot and ankle problem.
+He would love to help you with your foot and ankle problem.
 Please call Northtowns Orthopedics at 204-2550 and ask for an appointment with the foot team to get some help.
 Northtowns Orthopedics; where your first surgery is your best chance to get better.